NgYiShan/EGL315-Lux-gram-Team-A/README.md

 Colour of the hologram components consist of the array of the noncontiguous of small dots along with thin strips

-Changing image formatting beightness along with the image formatting contrast enhance the encode of the hologram
+Changing image formatting brightness along with the image formatting contrast enhance the encode of the hologram

-* For example, higher makes the 3D images more predictable
+For example, higher makes the 3D images more predictable

+The brightness of the hologram could also depend on the brightness from the projector

 Reference Links: